Home > Information

 Who we are

 Founded in 1982, u3a* is a UK-wide movement of locally-run interest groups that provide a wide range of opportunities to come together to learn for fun.
 We explore new ideas, skills and activities together.
-There are over 1,000 local u3as with over 400,000 members; you can join if you are no longer in full-time work nor raising a family.
+There are over 1,000 local u3as with over 400,000 members; you can join if you are in your 3rd age - after both childhood, then full-time work or raising a family have permanently ceased.

 Maldon and District u3a started in 1998.
 We have flourished into an enthusistic branch with approximately 400 members.